 - Use complex language structures to convey meaning clearly in both written and oral communication in an academic setting.

-- Identify, evaluate, and correct individual grammar and pronunciation difficulties in speech and writing in multiple contexts.
+- Identify, evaluate, and correct individual grammar and pronunciation difficulties in speech and writing for academic purposes.

 - Apply a systematic approach to vocabulary expansion tailored to individual academic and career goals.

-- Differentiate between and produce a variety of writing styles and formats used in college/university contexts.
+- Differentiate between and produce a variety of writing styles and formats used in college/university courses.

-- Identify main ideas and supporting details in post-secondary lectures and talks in order to demonstrate listening comprehension.
+- Identify key information in post-secondary lectures and talks in order to take study notes and demonstrate listening comprehension.

-- Participate effectively in both formal and informal discussions and presentations in academic contexts.
+- Participate effectively in discussions, presentations and informal dialogues which take place in an academic setting.